bortox/Compiti-scolastici/_posts/2020-02-29-Bram-Stoker-life-novels.md

 In **1875** Stoker published what became his **first novel**, **The Primrose  Path** .
 In the next years he **continued** to **publish**  writings like **Under the Sunset** and  **The Snake’s Pass**

-Abraham  became very rich because he published some novels and stories that he wrote.
+Stoker became very rich from the publication of stories and novels that became very popular.

 His **most sucessfull** novel is **Dracula**, Bram **wrote it in seven years** and he published it in **1897**.
 The **inspiration** to write Dracula went from the **meeting** with **Armin Vamery** , a **hungarian teacher** , who **told** Abraham the **story** of **Vlad Tepes Dracul**, a **romanian prince**.